 Strength- based, short-term and goal-directed counseling is available to enrolled students with concerns that fall within Luther College Counseling Service scope of practice.
 Rather than specific session numbers, reference to average duration of counseling may help to communicate to students and others in practical terms the short-term nature of counseling, while also indicating that “role and scope” and “resource availability” are primary factors in determining services provided.

 *LCCS does not provide mental health counseling services to staff or faculty.
 Staff and/or faculty will be referred to local providers, the EAP program and/or The Human Resources Department for any mental health counseling needs.
-TAO self-help services are available to staff and faculty for free.

 Step 10-Off campus referral